devdirga/tinder-backend/README.md

 Setup your path in your server by change in file ```bash .github/workflows/deploy.yml  ```

 Every time you commit to the repository, GitHub Actions will build and deploy to your server, using SSH to copy the Golang binary file.

-## Details on the structure of the service